elastic/elasticsearch/x-pack/plugin/apm-data/README.md

 NOTE: this plugin is not related to APM Metrics used in ES codebase.
 The APM Metrics are in :modules:apm

-## APM Data plugin
+## APM Ingest plugin

-The APM data plugin installs index templates, component templates, and ingest pipelines for Elastic APM Server.
+The APM Ingest plugin installs index templates, component templates, and ingest pipelines for Elastic APM Server.

 All resources are defined as YAML under [src/main/resources](src/main/resources).